 How will I know if I am the subject of a jeopardy assessment?

-The IRS will generally send a notice.
+The IRS will generally send a notice informing you of the action.
 You then have 10 days to either pay the bill or fight back.
-You can fight back by filing a bond to stay the agency’s collection efforts.
-However, if the IRS has reason to believe the notice would result in the inability to collect payment, it could move forward without sending notice.
-Examples of situations that could lead to this action can include the belief that the taxpayer is involved in illegal activity or has a history of concealing assets.
+You may contest the action by filing a bond to temporarily halt the agency’s collection efforts.
+However, if the IRS believes sending notice would jeopardize its ability to collect, it may move forward without advance warning.

 How can I protect my interests if the IRS is trying to collect on a tax debt?